collinsbett29/pitches/README.md

 Built by Collins Kipkorir Bett

 ## Description
--In life, you only have 60 seconds to impress someone.
+- In life, you only have 60 seconds to impress someone.
 1 minute can make or break you.
 How do we make sure that you use your 1 minute to actually say something meaningful?
--The pitches are organized by category
+- The pitches are organized by category

 ## User Requirements
 * As a user, I would like to see the pitches other people have posted.